What is metta and karuna?

 The Metta Prayer is designed to intentionalize good wishes and a sense of benevolence for oneself and others.
 The idea is to wish the good things we all naturally desire; first for oneself, then for a close loved one, then radiating out by degrees until one has encompassed all sentient beings everywhere.
 Somebody once said that the best way to crush your adversaries is to make them your companions, and I agree with that saying.
 The brilliant thing is, it doesn’t require the other individual’s authorization!

 You can essentially enable their character to take another shape in your psyche through meditation.
 When you effectively wish the best for a “foe,” after some time he/she slowly bit by bit progresses toward becoming somebody you care profoundly for.
 You understand that he/she’s an individual with great and awful characteristics (much like yourself, and everyone else).
-Both of you has the ability to separate that impact of energy and change it into something delightful.
+Both of you have the ability to separate that impact of energy and change it into something delightful.
 Regardless of whether you never have another encounter with that individual, the change will be in any case beautiful.

 The metta prayer: